 Empire’s Tracks boldly reframes the history of the transcontinental railroad from the perspectives of the Cheyenne, Lakota, and Pawnee Native American tribes, and the Chinese migrants who toiled on its path.
 In this meticulously researched book, Manu Karuka situates the railroad within the violent global histories of colonialism and capitalism.
 Through an examination of legislative, military, and business records, Karuka deftly explains the imperial foundations of U.S. political economy.
 Tracing the shared paths of Indigenous and Asian American histories, this multisited interdisciplinary study connects military occupation to exclusionary border policies, a linked chain spanning the heart of U.S. imperialism.
 This highly original and beautifully wrought book unveils how the transcontinental railroad laid the tracks of the U.S. Empire.

-This guest post is published as part of our blog series related to the American Studies Association conference in Atlanta, from Nov.
-8-11. #2018ASA By Manu Karuka, author of Empire’s Tracks: Indigenous Nations, Chinese Workers, and the …Read More >
+This guest post is published as part of our blog series in conjunction with the Organization of American Historians conference in Philadelphia from April 4-7, 2019.
+Share using #OAH19.
+By Manu Karuka, …Read More >